Battery Creek High School

+Battery Creek High School is the zoned public high school for on-base properties of Marine Corps Air Station Beaufort.

 Academics

 In 2012, the average student-teacher ratio in core subjects was 26.7 students for every 1 teacher.
 Battery Creek High School is accredited by the Southern Association of Colleges and Schools.

 The school's curriculum is divided into three academies: arts & humanities, health science & information technology, and military science & aeronautical engineering.
 In 2011, Battery Creek High School was designated as a military magnet high school by the Beaufort County School District, in which a slight majority of students are involved in the Marine Corps JROTC program.